Meet Lauren LaRosa

 Woman and parents looking at baby album

-Lauren LaRosa can't remember a time when she didn't want to grow up and work in the NICU.
-Her story began in 2002 when she was born preterm at 26 weeks, weighing one pound, seven ounces.
-She was in the NICU for 89 days, 42 of which she spent on a ventilator.
-After she went home, she was on oxygen for 15 months and had multiple therapy visits until she was about two years old.
-But she made it through.
+Lauren LaRosa has always known she wanted to work in the neonatal intensive care unit (NICU).
+Her journey began in 2002 when she was born at just 26 weeks, weighing 1 pound, 7 ounces.
+She spent three challenging months in the NICU, including 42 days on a ventilator.
+After going home, she required oxygen for 15 months and therapy until age two.

 Woman holding up baby album